UtrechtUniversity/MATLAB-on-HPC/matlab.md

 Suitable for: Tasks involving a number of independent calculations (e.g. model simulations, parameter optimization, sensitivity analyses, for-loops with independent iterations, repetitions)

+A parfor-loop can simply replace for-loops when iteration are independent of eachother.
+Iterations are assigned to different workers (cores) and it is not possible to control which worker performs which iteration.
+If iterations are not too short and more or less equal in computation time speedups can be quite high.

+[This](./test_parallel.m) example script does a number of independent eigenvector calculations.
+The calculation is repeated 5 times with an increasing number of cores (1,2,4,8,16) each iteration.
+This script was run on the UBC cluster on a compute node with 24 cores.
+The time it took for each iteration to complete and resulting speedup is displayed in the table below.
+The speedup is clear, although a little biased, as the first iteration takes a little longer due to first time execution.

 Cores     |Walltime |Speedup
 ----------|---------|---------